junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-10-13-Calculus-1-11-overview.md

 ### Stratgy of using MVT

-Many application of MVT use the same stratgy as the stratgy of proving MVT.
-We always start by define a second function, say $h(x)$, in terms of $f(x)$ and other terms, and apply MVT on $h(x)$ to derive a desired result for $f(x)$.
-Let me use the following example to illustrate the ideal.
+Many applications of the Mean Value Theorem (MVT) employ a strategy similar to the one used in proving MVT itself.
+This strategy typically involves defining a second function, denoted as $h(x)$, which incorporates the function of interest, $f(x), along with other variables.
+Subsequently, MVT is applied to $h(x)$ to derive the desired outcome for $f(x).
+To illustrate this concept, let's delve into the following example.

 **Example.** Show the following statement: <div id='question-question-calculus1-ch4-proof-mvt7'></div>
 **proof.** <div id='answer-question-calculus1-ch4-proof-mvt7'></div>